Who Should Do The Work?

 Would you hire your Advertising Agency to do your Experiential Marketing?
 Believe it or not, it is true.
 At least according to the 13th annual IEG/Performance Research Sponsorship Decision-makers Survey published in the IEG Sponsorship Report on April 22, 2013.

-According to IEG, it is true based on those marketers that responded to the survey.
+According to IEG, this is true based on the marketers who responded to the survey.
 Of those who responded, 63% said they use an Advertising agency to support their sponsorships, while only 60% use a Marketing agency.
 Only 23% of companies manage sponsorships entirely in-house.
 Going back to 2009, that number was nearly 50% who managed everything in-house.

 This raises more questions than answers.
 It isn’t surprising to see companies shift their work out to an agency with all the downsizing that has taken place since 2009.
 What is surprising is that somehow, Advertising agencies have become the catch-all group.
 Advertising agencies have evolved, and now they could encompass the following experts.